-Hitchhiker’s thumb is a thumb that’s double-jointed and able to bend backward.
+Hitchhiker’s thumb is a thumb that’s hypermobile, or very flexible, and able to bend backward beyond the normal range of motion.
 Known formally as distal hyperextensibility, this condition isn’t painful and doesn’t inhibit the thumb’s function in any way.

 Hitchhiker’s thumb can occur in one or both thumbs.

 A 1953 study, done at Johns Hopkins University, was one of the first to analyze hitchhiker’s thumb.
-In that study, 24.7 percent of white individuals and 35.6 percent of black individuals were found to have this condition in the United States.
+In that study, 24.7 percent of white people and 35.6 percent of black people were found to have this condition in the United States.

 There’s some debate, however, about thumbs always being one of two kinds, straight or hitchhiker’s.
 An alternative theory is that thumb bendability involves a spectrum that ranges from no bendability in the joint to extreme bendability.